 Is the CHSPE the Same as the GED?

-In California, students who dropped out of high school before receiving their diploma can go back in a later year to take the California High School Proficiency Examination.
+In California, students can receive their diploma by taking the California High School Proficiency Examination.
 If the person passes the CHSPE, he receives a diploma that, by law, is to be considered the same as a regular diploma.
 Sound familiar?
 It’s an absolute fact that this is similar in concept to the better-known General Education Diploma (or GED).
 However, the two are not synonymous.
 It’s important that you know how the two exams are similar–and how they differ.

 Also, the GED offers areas pertaining to social studies and science–disciplines not covered in the CHSPE.
 This has been the source of a bit of controversy, since some critics say that schools should not be giving their blessing on someone dropping out of school without learning some science and government basics.
 Another problem is that if these students decide to go to college, often they are missing a science or social studies class which the school makes a prerequisite.
 As a result, they are forced to find some other way of meeting that prerequisite.

 There is one area where many people thing the GED and CHSPE are different, but they really are much closer than believed.
 Specifically, some people think the CHSPE is not recognized outside of California.
 On the contrary, the great majority of employers and schools in other states will accept this certificate in lieu of a regular high school diploma.

 So if you’re from California, which of the two tests should you take?
 If the goal is to exit school early, only the CHSPE will fit your needs.
 However, if you’re an adult who wants to complete your education, either will work, although the GED brings with it knowledge of a broader range of subjects.

 Complete Canadian GED practice APP – Includes tutorials, quizzes, timed tests, tutorials and more!

 CHSPE PDF Download

 PDF Download Version of Printed Version.
 Download after purchase.
 No shipping!
 No Waiting!